 - Pain that feels like stabbing, stinging, or burning

 - Mild pain that appears suddenly and then gradually increases

 - Pain in the lower abdomen—both when moving around and when keeping still (whether the area is touched or not)

 Many of these signs can also be attributed to other conditions, diseases, and disorders.
 Ask your doctor to check for any potential cause of your ailments.

 My doctor said that, without further testing, she would have first diagnosed appendicitis; I don't have an appendix, however, so it couldn't have been a problem with that.
 After examining where the pain hurt from the outside, she was able to rule out any ovarian problems.
 She was then debating between a case of kidney stones and a gallbladder infection.
 In the end, it was diverticulitis.

 How I Knew I Had to See a Doctor

 I have a history of ovarian and digestive challenges that made me a bit concerned.
-Pains on the left side of your abdomen are a bad sign, but there are more significant dangers on the right side of your abdomen, where many organs are crammed in next to each other.
+Pain on the left side of your abdomen might be a bad sign, but there are more significant dangers on the right side of your abdomen, where many organs are crammed in next to each other.
 This is especially important to know for females: If you have severe pain on your right side, don't ignore it!
 Don't neglect the left side either, but be more urgent about getting help for pains on the right side.